gui3/fluidite/README.md

 ## example
 ```
-:>h1 this is a h1 title with class ._fluidite
+:h1> this is a h1 title with class ._fluidite

 :hLine;
 above this should be a line

-you need to go to @https://thisPage;
+you need to go to @web:https://thisPage;
 or to search for some #hashtags;

 :/this will not appear in html,
 but this page has an author :
-#author:: guillaume3 #; /:
+#author:: guillaume3 #; /;

-:X this is a true comment,
+:x this is a true comment,
- i can write anything X;
+ i can write anything x;

-some text :>X same here, but it's an endline comment
+some text :x> same here, but it's an endline comment

-:html
+:htmlSection
   <p>this section is rendered as is<br/>
   spaces and
   backspaces
   are ignored here</p>
-html;
+htmlSection;

 ```